dbaldes/getOnvifInfo/README.md

 # ONVIF Camera Information Retrieval Tool

-This Python script is designed to query and retrieve information from ONVIF-compliant IP cameras, including stream URLs for available profiles.
+This Python script is designed to query and retrieve the stream URLs from an ONVIF-compliant IP camera.

 ## Requirements